Munfred/vilsongroh.org/README.md

 - Pode Crer is free, and we are fundraising to support continuing operations.
 One year of Pode Crer for 300 youth costs $240k USD.
 One social innovation center costs $1.2M
 - Pode Crer is impactful.
 Of 200 youth aged 14+ in 2021, 66 went got jobs and internships after the program (37 in tech) and 7 went to university.
 These are vulnerable youth from violent and marginalized communities, this kind of impact life changing for these youth, who are prone to fall into violence, drug trafficking and underemployment.
 - A brief presentation on Pode Crer is [here](https://docs.google.com/presentation/d/1OCvBwtLGfgKywJC2TbuCzU3ia4oNltaINNVUHnn3dBs/edit?usp=sharing)
+- The Pode Crer official webpage (in Portuguese) is at [redeivg.org.br/podecrer](https://redeivg.org.br/podecrer)

 ![Pode Crer images](https://pbs.twimg.com/media/Fc1djHZagAI--xu?format=jpg&name=4096x4096)